-Author has written 24 stories for Harry Potter, Misc.
-Books, Tangled, American Gods, Avatar: Last Airbender, Greek Mythology, Lord of the Rings, Cthulhu Mythos, Starship Troopers, Pokémon, Hunger Games, Lost, Battle Royale, and Red Dawn.
+Author has written 28 stories for Harry Potter, Chronicle of the Black Company, Tangled, American Gods, Avatar: Last Airbender, Greek Mythology, Lord of the Rings, Cthulhu Mythos, Starship Troopers, Pokémon, Hunger Games, Lost, Battle Royale, Red Dawn, and Batman Begins/Dark Knight.

 Rules for writing that I've taken from other, better writers, or that I've learned the hard way:

 1. Any following rule may be broken under the right circumstances.

 2. If your story has an antagonist, then for god's sake make him feel like a threat.
 Nothing's more boring then being unable to imagine how the hero could lose.

 3. Don't be afraid to do horrible things to your characters.
 If everything is going fine in the hero's life, then you're doing your job badly.